Tuesday, December 16, 2025

 Rescuers dove into the sea and found the two security workers trapped in the car after a 40-minute search, Yiu Men-yeung said.

-Local television images at midmorning showed the aircraft partially submerged just off the edge of the airport’s sea wall.
-The aircraft’s front half and cockpit were visible above water but the tail end appearing to have broken off.
+One of three runways remains closed TV images showed the aircraft partially submerged just off the edge of the airport’s sea wall.
+Its front half and cockpit were visible above water but the tail end appearing to have broken off.
 Two boats, possibly with search and rescue personnel, were near the aircraft.

 The crash occurred on the north runway of Hong Kong’s airport, one of Asia’s busiest.
-That runway remained closed, while the two other runways at the airport continue to operate.
-Steven Yiu said flights at the airport would be unaffected.
+That runway remained closed, while the two others continued to operate.
+Steven Yiu said flights would be unaffected.

 Weather was suitable at the time the plane landed and the cause of the crash was being investigated, he said.

-Hong Kong International Airport was built on reclaimed land by merging two smaller islands north of Hong Kong’s Lantau Island in the South China Sea, at the mouth of the Pearl River.
-The edge of the north runway lies only a few hundred meters (yards) from the water, while the other two runways are even closer.
+Emirates’ freight operations are performing strongly Hong Kong International Airport was built on reclaimed land by merging two smaller islands north of Hong Kong’s Lantau Island in the South China Sea, at the mouth of the Pearl River.
+The northern edge of the north runway lies within a few hundred meters (yards) from the water.

-However, it also operates a thriving cargo business out of Al Maktoum International Airport at Dubai World Central, the sheikhdom’s second airport where it plans a $35 billion improvement over the coming decade.
+Emirates operates a thriving cargo business out of Al Maktoum International Airport at Dubai World Central, the sheikhdom’s second airport, where it plans a $35 billion improvement over the coming decade.
 The ACT Airlines’ flight had taken off from Al Maktoum, known as DWC.

 Emirates, owned by a sovereign wealth fund in the city-state, noted in its most-recent annual report that it had added two wet-leased Boeing 747s “to serve surging customer demand.”
 Emirates has some 260 aircraft in its fleet, the majority either Boeing 777s or double-decker Airbus A380s.